mdn/content/files/en-us/mozilla/firefox/releases/49/index.md

 ## Compatibility

-In order to improve compatibility with existing content, Firefox now accepts some webkit prefixed properties and attributes.
+In order to improve compatibility with existing content, Firefox now accepts some WebKit prefixed properties and attributes.

 - The following properties now also work prefixed with `-webkit`: